13 Generative Adversarial Networks

 13.1 The adversarial objective

-The GAN training objective is a minimax game:
+The original GAN training objective is a minimax game:

 \[ \min_G \max_D \; \mathbb{E}_{\mathbf{x} \sim p_{\text{data}}}\!\bigl[\log D(\mathbf{x})\bigr] + \mathbb{E}_{\mathbf{z} \sim p_{\mathbf{z}}}\!\bigl[\log\bigl(1 - D(G(\mathbf{z}))\bigr)\bigr] \]

 At convergence, the generator produces samples that the discriminator cannot distinguish from real data.
-In practice, GANs can be difficult to train: the generator and discriminator must be balanced, and training can be unstable.
+In practice, GANs can be difficult to train: the generator and discriminator must be balanced, the log-loss saturates when the discriminator gets ahead, and training can be unstable.

 13.2 Architecture

 The original GAN used feedforward networks for both \(G\) and \(D\).
-The DCGAN (Radford et al., 2016) established best practices for using convolutional architectures:
+The DCGAN (Radford et al., 2016) established best practices for convolutional GANs on images:

 • Generator: uses transposed convolutions to upsample noise into an image.